 You will receive marketing communications from us if you have requested information from us and you have not opted out of receiving marketing.
 We will request your express opt-in consent to receive third party marketing communications before we share your personal data with any third party for marketing purposes.

 Generally, we do not rely on consent as a legal basis for processing your personal data, although we will get your consent before sending third party direct marking communications to you via email or text message.
-You have the right to withdraw consent to marketing at any time by contacting us.
+You have the right to withdraw consent to marketing at any time by contacting us by using the link at the bottom of the page.

 Disclosure and international transfer of your information